 The versatility of ERC-20 tokens makes them so revolutionary in the cryptocurrency world.
 The methods behind token-wrapping are becoming generalised among all types of tokens and protocols, fuelling further growth.

 Let’s now explore some of the most successful avenues for utilising WBTC.

 Turning Bitcoin into an ERC-20 token means that your crypto assets can now interact with the smart contracts and protocols offered by the Ethereum blockchain.

-This means that Bitcoin traders can access useful Ethereum Bitcoin wallets such as MetaMask.
+Bitcoin traders can access useful Ethereum Bitcoin wallets such as MetaMask.

 In January 2019, the wrapped bitcoin project was founded, known as the WBTC Decentralised Autonomous Organization (DAO).
-This organization is responsible for any additions or removals of custodians.
+This organisation is responsible for any additions or removals of custodians.
 The WBTC DAO uses a multi-signature (MultiSig) smart contract approach.

 In this approach, a trader will lock their BTC into a smart contract in exchange for a synthetic asset of the same value.
 This approach took off in 2020, with the leading platform Synthetix pioneering the method.

 BTC is wrapped and given the name sBTC, which can then be traded for SNX tokens.
 SNX tokens allow for greater liquidity within the Ethereum network.

 Because wrapped bitcoin had taken off on Ethereum in such a big way, new trading products have recently emerged.
 TokenSets, for example, identifies itself as a DeFi company and recently produced a product that automates the trade between WBTC and ETH to efficiently capture gains in each asset.